berit-stange/company-portfolio-react/README.md

 The user can add content to a website.

-It is connected to a firebase database and uses the firebase commands for CRUD operations..
+It is connected to a firebase database and uses the firebase commands for CRUD operations.

 ## Getting Started with Create React App